-The new measures contained in the 2022 State SIP Strategy commitment reflect a combination of State actions, petitions and advocacy for federal action, as well as actions that outline an additional transition to cleaner technologies and systems.
+The new measures contained in the Proposed 2022 State SIP Strategy commitment reflect a combination of State actions, and petitions and advocacy for federal and/or international action, as well as actions that outline an additional transition to cleaner technologies and systems.

-Statewide emission reductions from the new measures identified and quantified to date in the Draft 2022 State SIP Strategy are estimated to be 174.2 tons per day of NOx and 38.7 tons per day of VOC in 2037.
+Statewide emissions reductions from the new measures identified and quantified to date in the DraftProposed 2022-State SIP Strategy are estimated to be 174.2205.6 tons per day of NOx and 38.740.9 tons per day of VOC in 2037.
 Even when coupled with the emission reductions associated with ongoing implementation of the existing control program, additional reductions are needed to meet the standard, as described further in the following sections.